 On July 6, 2015, the Company decided to terminate all of its New Brunswick properties and write down the properties to \$Nil.
-The Company wrote off \$786,591 in acquisition costs and \$1,007,820 in exploration costs during the year ended April 30, 2016.
-In view of the long term downturn in market conditions, the difficulty of financing grassroots exploration, and the 2015 requirement to spend considerable funds to maintain the claims in good standing, the Company chose to return these properties to the original optionor and focus its resources on its Silicon Ridge Project.
+The Company wrote off \$786,591 in acquisition costs and \$1,007,840 in exploration costs during the six months ended January 31, 2017.
+In view of the long term downturn in market conditions, the difficulty of financing grassroots exploration, and the 2015 requirement to spend considerable funds to maintain the claims in good standing, the Company chose to return these properties to the original optionor and focus its resources on its Silicon Ridge project.